Skip to main content

 12

-Today’s trek leads you to the village of Laya, one of Bhutan’s most remote settlements.
+In the morning, we will head to the village of Laya, one of Bhutan’s most remote settlements.
+Laya is an amazing village with a unique culture that will give you a fascinating insight into Bhutan’s mountain culture.
 The path follows the valley floor, passing through forests and fields, before reaching the village nestled beneath Gangchenta (6,600 meters), also known as Tiger Mountain.
 Laya offers spectacular views of the surrounding peaks, making it a picturesque and memorable destination.
-Overnight camp at Laya.
+At the end of this day of the Bhutan Snowman Trek, we camp at a calm and peaceful setting near the village of Laya.

-Today’s trek leads you to the village of Laya, one of Bhutan’s most remote settlements.
+In the morning, we will head to the village of Laya, one of Bhutan’s most remote settlements.
+Laya is an amazing village with a unique culture that will give you a fascinating insight into Bhutan’s mountain culture.
 The path follows the valley floor, passing through forests and fields, before reaching the village nestled beneath Gangchenta (6,600 meters), also known as Tiger Mountain.
 Laya offers spectacular views of the surrounding peaks, making it a picturesque and memorable destination.
-Overnight camp at Laya.
+At the end of this day of the Bhutan Snowman Trek, we camp at a calm and peaceful setting near the village of Laya.

 Accommodation